Focus1010/cast-flow/README.md

 - **Select Post**: Choose from your scheduled posts in the Tips page
 - **Set Rewards**: Configure token type (ETH, USDC, or custom tokens) and amounts
 - **Define Triggers**: Set interaction requirements (likes, recasts, comments)
-- **Smart Contract**: Tip pool data is linked to the CastFlowTippingV3 contract on Base
+- **Smart Contract**: Tip pool data is linked to the CastFlow  contract which will be deployed on Base
 - **Auto-Expiry**: Unclaimed tips automatically refund after 30 days

 #### **5. Track Engagement** 📊